writers, the Fix Fic

 - The Neon Genesis Evangelion fanfic "Higher Learning" stars Kaoru Miyazaki, a Kid from the Future Fixer Sue masquerading as a teacher for the main characters.
 Watch as he thwarts the nefarious plans of the The Omniscient Council of Vagueness and the Magnificent Bastard, heals the severe psychological problems of the teen heroes and seduce their Bunny-Ears Lawyer caretaker; and marvel at the enormous popularity this fic had with the Mary Sue-hating crowd back when the Evangelion fandom was alive!
 He was also an alternate universe Shinji, more or less, who basically went back in time with the express intent of fixing things.
 Though, admittedly, the fic was still quite good when compared to other Fixer Sue fics.

 - In the Metalocalypse fanfic New Roommate, Alexis Ofdensen (yeah, she's his daughter; you can see where this is going) overlaps quite a few Sue types, but at her core is a Fixer Sue.
 The author's notes suggest that the character and story were created in order to counteract the number of Dethklok slash stories and art already published.
 She exists mainly to have nice, heterosexual sex with every member of the band in order to counterbalance the perceived Ho Yay within the series.
+It worked whenever they were shown having sex with women in the show, right?

 - Shioshiro Himiya, from the Weiss Kreuz fanfic Kind des Schicksals, is another Kid from the Future Stu - the child of Aya Fujimiya and Ken Hidaka, both of whom are male and don't like each other much - who conveniently knows the entire plotline and comes back in time to save Weiss and Schwarz from the evils of Weiss Kreuz Gluhen.
 His presence is the answer to just about every issue the characters have, no matter how deep-rooted, and once his purpose - to warp the story into a fangirl-approved shape and get fan-favorite pairings to hook up Because Destiny Says So - is fulfilled, he conveniently dies.
 This fic is also absurdly popular.
 Though one wonders if it would be as popular if Shioshiro had been 1) a girl and 2) someone else's child.